What Smart Lawyers Know:

 In the aftermath of this market saturation, legal marketing has gained renewed importance.
-Even a decade later, a high-quality law firm that lacks equally high-quality marketing may find itself struggling to attract new customers, recruit talented associates, and become a household name.
-Learn more about the nuts and bolts of law firm marketing and how using expert marketing services can ensure your firm remains competitive in any economy.
+Even a decade later, a high-quality law firm that lacks equally high-quality marketing may find itself struggling to attract new customers, recruit talented associates, and maybe even become a household name.
+Learning more about law firm marketing and the options available when it comes to internet marketing for law firms, can help you put a digital marketing plan in place to ensure your law firm remains profitable and competitive in any economy.

-Why Digital Law Firm Marketing is So Important
+Why Digital Marketing For Your Law Firm Is Important

 A generation or two ago, marketing your law firm meant two things: maintaining client satisfaction (which would lead to word-of-mouth referrals) and purchasing targeted mailers, Yellow Pages advertisements, and other print media ads.

-But today’s legal market is far too saturated for these traditional marketing methods to set you apart from the competition.
-Prospective clients and employees are likely to use the internet as their starting point for research, and if your firm lacks a strong digital presence, you may be left behind.
+But today’s legal market is too saturated for these traditional marketing methods to set your law firm apart from the competition.
+Prospective clients are likely to use the internet as their starting point for research, and if your firm lacks a strong digital presence, you may be left behind.
 Furthermore, modern law firms are far more likely to offer specialized practice areas than a jack-of-all-trades approach, so ensuring that your firm is the top search engine result for “second-parent adoptions” or “intellectual property copyrighting” will help funnel clients looking for the specific services you offer.

-eProphet Media builds search engine optimized (SEO) websites that help law firms of all types and sizes maximize their brand exposure and recruit top talent.
-By creating a comprehensive marketing plan with a heavy emphasis on digital marketing, you can put yourself directly in front of potential clients while making it easy—and attractive—for them to contact your firm for more information.
+eProphet Media builds search engine optimized (SEO) websites that help law firms of all types and sizes maximize their brand exposure and generate case leads.
+By creating a comprehensive marketing plan with a heavy emphasis on digital marketing, you can put yourself directly in front of potential clients while making it easy—and attractive—for them to contact your firm for help or more information.

-A high-quality law firm that lacks equally high-quality marketing may find itself struggling to attract new customers.
+A high-quality law firm that lacks equally high-quality marketing may find itself struggling to attract new clients.

 Law Firm Marketing Goals